robcarver17/pysystemtrade/docs/data.md

 ## Getting and storing FX data

 Although strictly not futures prices we also need spot FX prices to run our system (unless you are very dull, and have a USD account, and all of your futures are USD denominated.
 How do you survive with such an epically dull life?
 Never having to worry about sweeping your currency margin, or tracking error?
 I feel for you).
-The github for pysystemtrade contains spot FX data, but you will probably wish to update it.
+The GitHub for pysystemtrade contains spot FX data, but you will probably wish to update it.

 In live trading we'd use interactive brokers, but to get some backfilled data I'm going to use one of the many free data websites: [investing.com](https://www.investing.com)